 MP3 Audio File

-MP3 is a digital format for storage of audio files designed by MPEG programmers.
+MP3 (formally MPEG-1 Audio Layer-3 or MPEG-2 Audio Layer-3) is a digital format for storage of audio files designed by MPEG programmers.
 It is one of the most required codecs for digital coding.
 The format is widely used in various file-sharing sites for evaluation downloading.

 Prior to MP3 introduction, MPEG-1 had been widely used.
 That format contained not only audio data, but images as well.
 MP3 breaks an audio file into parts of the same length.
 When the processing is over, each part is packed into its own frame.
 It involves the technology of spectral limit that requires a continuous input signal to provide the use of two adjacent frames.

 When spectral deleting is over, the file is to be compressed with mathematic methods.
 If necessary, compression rate can be changed, even inside the same frame.
 Files of 128 kbit/s have 11-fold compression.
 Further reduction of the file size will lead to significant deterioration in sound quality.

 Microsoft Windows Media Player

 VLC media player